coryjett/Rancher-to-Solo/README.md

 Under `1 s:O = cluster.local`, note the certificate between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
 Compare it to the previous root certificate that was used for Rancher deploy Istio and confirm they are the same.

-## Cut routing over to the new control plane, scale Rancher Istio Gateway to 0, and test
+## Cut routing over to the new Solo istio ingress gateway, scale Rancher Istio Gateway to 0, and test

-Configure the service to point to the canary gateway
+Configure the Istio ingress gateway service to point to the canary gateway deployment, allowing you to maintain your IP address.

 `kubectl patch service istio-ingressgateway -n istio-system -p '{"spec":{"selector":{"app": "istio-ingressgateway-canary", "istio": "istio-ingressgateway-canary"}}}'`